 Metronidazole may cause leukopenia, disulfiram-like reactions to alcohol, or candidal superinfections.
 It is relatively contraindicated during early pregnancy, although it may not be dangerous to the fetus after the 1st trimester.
 Tinidazole has not been established as safe during pregnancy and so is not used.

-Sex partners should be seen and treated for trichomoniasis with tinidazole 2 g in a single dose or metronidazole 500 mg bid for 5 days and should be screened for other STDs.
+Sex partners should be seen and treated for trichomoniasis with tinidazole 2 g in a single dose or metronidazole 500 mg twice a day for 5 days and should be screened for other STDs.
 If poor adherence to follow-up by sex partners is likely, treatment can be initiated in sex partners of patients with documented trichomoniasis without confirming the diagnosis in the partner.

 Trichomoniasis can be asymptomatic, particularly in men, or cause vaginitis or sometimes urethritis.

 In women, diagnose by microscopic examination of vaginal secretions, dipstick tests, or NAAT.

 In symptomatic men, diagnose by culture of urine, urethral swab, or possibly NAAT.